 - Use Airbnb to book primary residences or private rooms only where possible

 - Be a considerate guest

 In Mediterranean Europe, Airbnb is increasingly used as a booking engine by traditional pensions, traditional family-run guesthouses.
-It can be a great way to surface these pensions who otherwise might not have much of an internet presence, particularly outside cities.
+It can be a great way to surface these pensions who otherwise might not have much of an internet presence, particularly outside main cities.

 AIRBNB AND DISCRIMINATION

 One fundamental flaw of the default booking system in Airbnb – which requires approval from the host – is that it allows for discrimination.
 Studies have found POC and disabled users of the site are more likely to have a booking request rejected.

 Airbnb’s most visible response has been to make hosts sign a Community Commitment, whilst it experiments with platform changes to reduce unconscious bias.